Katie Ziraldo9-Minute Read

 Extremely durable with virtually no maintenance required |

 Brick siding has been a staple for hundreds of years for a reason: It offers a classic look that can survive the test of time.
-Expect to pay between $10,000 and $75,000 to reside your home in brick, with most people spending about $18,000.
+Expect to pay between $20,000 and $45,000 for a home of 2,500 square feet, at between $8 and $18 per square feet.

 Pros |